christophetokyo/Laurus-Online-Point-Card/README.md

 ## Adding New Card Designs

-1. Create new card image (same layout as Mage card)
-2. Upload to cards/ folder in GitHub
+Upload the image to cards/ on GitHub
-3. Ask your developer to add a few lines to the CARD_DESIGNS section in index.html
+Find this section near the top of index.html:

+const CARD_DESIGNS = {
+  mage: {
+    name: "Mage",
+    imgSrc: "cards/mage.png",

+Copy the entire mage block, paste it below, and change the name + image filename